Mohammed-Hamim/Green-Earth/README.md

     ### Destructuring assignment enhances code readability.
 When dealing with complex data structures or API responses, it reduces boilerplate code required to extract specific values.

 #### 5) Explain template literals in ES6.
 How are they different from string concatenation?
+### Answer: Template literals is a modern feature of ES6 in JavaScript providing a more flexible and readable way to work with strings concatenation.
+    ### Template literals are defined using backticks  instead of single or double quotes.

+    ### They allow to insert variables, function calls, or any valid JavaScript expression directly into the string.

+    ### They support multi-line strings without using escape characters like \n to create line breaks.
+We can simply press Enter within the backticks to create a new line in string.

+### How the differ
+      ### 1)Readability
+        Concatenation: The + operator is used to join strings and variables, which can become less readable with multiple variables or complex expressions.

+        Template Literals: Offer a clean way to embed values directly, improving code readability, especially for complex string constructions.

+      ### 1)Multi-line Support
+        Concatenation => Requires explicit \n characters for line breaks.

+        Template Literals => Allow line breaks directly within the backticks.

+      ### 2)Multi-line Support
+        Concatenation => Requires explicit \n characters for line breaks.

+        Template Literals => Allow line breaks directly within the backticks.

+      ### 3)Multi-line Support
+        Concatenation => Requires explicit \n characters for line breaks.

+        Template Literals => Allow line breaks directly within the backticks.

+### Concatenation only concatenates string representations of values but template literals can evaluate any JavaScript expression within the ${} placeholder, providing more dynamic string generation capabilities.